Cattle town: Cheyenne, Wyoming

 Cheyenne, with its easy access to the railroad, became the center of the Wyoming cattle trade.
 It differed from the usual cattle towns in that it was also a social and cultural center, known for its opera house, Atlas Theatre, Cheyenne Club, Inter-Ocean Hotel, and large number of businesses and mansions.
 Some of its best known residents were Buffalo Bill Cody and Calamity Jane.
 Unlike other cattle towns Cheyenne had a diverse economy and did not rely solely on the cattle trade, which allowed it to prosper though the off season and recover from economic fluctuations.

 Miles City, Montana

-Miles City was always a stopping point on the cattle drives from Texas, a place to fatten the herd before market.
+Miles City was also a stopping point on the cattle drives from Texas, a place to fatten the herd before market.
 In 1881 the Northern Pacific Railroad extended its line through the city, and in 1884 the Montana Stockgrowers Association was formed there making it a leading cattle market.